After Exposure

 Paper will be discussed at the colloquium of the ETH Chair for Science Studies in room IFW D42, Haldeneggsteig 4, Zürich

-This project is supported by the Swiss National Science Foundation and the Chair for Science Studies at ETH Zürich.
+This project is led by Stephan Graf and was supported by the Swiss National Science Foundation and the Chair for Science Studies at ETH Zürich.